cambronjay/cordova-firebase-plugin/README.md

 ## How to use the plugin
 The plugin currently does not have typings.
-- Place this code before you @Component in typescript and before any other code in a javascript/jquery mobile app:
+- Place this code before the @Component in typescript and before any other code in a javascript/jquery mobile app:
 ```
 declare var CordovaFirebasePlugin: any;
 ```